 When to book, Location (your place or mine), what to wear and how to prepare.
 I've got you covered!

 Newborn photos are SO so special for many reasons.
-One being your baby will only be that little tiny size once and two (my favorite) is your family has grown and you have this new amazing little person adding so much joy to your hearts that it should be documented!
+One being your baby will only be that little tiny size once and secondly (my favorite) is your family has grown and you have this new amazing little person adding so much joy to your hearts that it should be documented!
 These photos will make sure you NEVER forget how you feel at this time in your life, with this new babe and the ones you love most.

 WHEN TO BOOK

 You know your due date BUT as we all know babies come whenever they are good and ready unless you have a planned C-section of course.

 *If you want cute sleeping baby photos, its best to book within the first 2 weeks of birth.
 Earlier the better.
 Disclaimer...they don't ALWAYS stay asleep...lol but usually!